kcwilliams3/TwilightImperiumOnline/Assets/Text/Processed/Localization/LOCALIZATION README.txt

 Step 2: For every text asset in Assets/Text/English
 (Assets/Processed/Text/English in the development build), write an equivalent file in the appropriate language.
-Note: You MUST use the data category names you provided in the .tilang file from step 1, as the file reader uses those names to know what each piece of data represents.
+You MUST use the data category names you provided in the .tilang file from step 1, as the file reader uses those names to know what each piece of data represents.
+In addition, each item with a name should have an "ID" data category included (whatever equivalent you've defined in your .tilang file.)
+For this category, use the English name for the item (use the "Short Name" for races.)
+This ID will be used by the program when a specific item needs to be identified.
 Note that all text file names must be the same as the equivalent english files (just in a different language directory).